(I don't ever pick tracks where the riffs are missin'!)

 - Viewers Are Geniuses: As with MST3K, the guys like to make very obscure jokes, things that only a handful of the fans can be expected to get.
-Sometimes they Lampshade it, like when Mike made a joke about Crossroads during Avatar, and Kevin said "The 0.1% of the audience who got that joke thank you, Mike."
+Sometimes they Lampshade it, like when Mike makes a joke about Crossroads during Avatar, and Kevin says, "The 0.1% of the audience who got that joke thank you, Mike."

-- Mike tried to do this at the end of Ocean's Eleven, but the epilogue cut him off mid-sentence.
+- Mike tries to do this at the end of Ocean's Eleven, but the epilogue cuts him off mid-sentence.
 Twice.

 - They also do this at the end of the Lunchroom Manners short: "And Senator Bungle is doing alright for himself."

-- Wife Husbandry: In Dawn Part 2, once it's revealed that Jacob and Renesme have imprinted, the guys don't let up on him for a second.
-This is not an exaggeration, literally every single joke about Jake from that moment on is about his imprinting on a baby.
+- Wife Husbandry: In Breaking Dawn Part 2, once it's revealed that Jacob and Renesme have imprinted, the guys don't let up on him for a second.
+This is not an exaggeration, literally every single joke about Jake from that moment on is about his being in love with a baby.

 Singing Narrator: The ferris wheel goes around and around

 Around and around like the merry-go-round